Angelina-DS/GeniLog_Project/README.md

 The first basic extractor we constructed was in Python.
 It is mainly using packages such as *requests*, *BeautifulSoup4* and *pandas*.
 All of these dependencies can be installed by using the following command line from the root : <br>
 ``` $ pip3 install -r requirements.txt ``` <br>

-Ensure yourself to be using the url stored in the variable *link* and not *linBis*, which was a another url chosen to test the extractor on another wikipedia page. <br>
+Ensure yourself to be using the url stored in the variable *link* and not *linkBis*, which was a another url chosen to test the extractor on another wikipedia page. <br>
 Then one just has to execute the Python file such as : <br>
 ``` $ python3 ./Extractor_to_csv ``` <br>